solrudev/Ackpine/docs/guide/configuration.md

 Available for install sessions.

 Optionally indicates the package source of the app being installed.
 This is informational and may be used as a signal by the system.
-Default value is `PackageSource.Unspecified`.
+Default value is [`PackageSource.Unspecified`](/api/ackpine-api/api-main/ru.solrudev.ackpine.installer.parameters/-package-source/index.html).

-Setting this value to `PackageSource.LocalFile` or `PackageSource.DownloadedFile` will disable restricted settings for the app being installed on API level >= 33.
+Setting this value to `PackageSource.LocalFile` or `PackageSource.DownloadedFile` will disable restricted settings for the app being installed on API level 33+.

 Plugins
 -------

-Ackpine supports plugins.
+Ackpine supports [plugins](../architecture.md#plugin-system).
 They are available for sessions that use Android's `PackageInstaller` API.

-At the moment, there are two Ackpine plugins: [ShizukuPlugin and ShizukuUninstallPlugin](shizuku.md).
+At the moment, there are two Ackpine plugins: [`ShizukuPlugin` and `ShizukuUninstallPlugin`](shizuku.md).
+See [Architecture](../architecture.md#plugin-system) for how the plugin system works internally.